timk11/multisig-wallet/README.md

 # multisig_wallet

 **(Addenda:**
-- **30-6-2023 - An example of this deployed to the IC can be seen at https://bit.ly/ic_multisig**
+- **30-6-2023 - An example of this deployed to the IC can be seen at https://bit.ly/ic_multisig.**
 - **1-7-2023 - A further example of the same deployed instance can be seen at https://vvy6jx.csb.app/, using a template developed by @krpeacock.)**

 This is a multi-signature wallet designed for use with an EVM-based blockchain and built as part of the Internet Computer BUIDL Bitcoin Hackathon powered by Encode held in June 2023.

 This project makes use of the **ic-web3** library developed by Rocklabs, available at https://github.com/rocklabs-io/ic-web3.
-The wallet uses two canisters, a Rust canister modified slight ly from https://github.com/rocklabs-io/ic-web3/blob/main/examples/example.rs, and a Motoko canister which provides functions for operating the multisig wallet.
+The wallet uses two canisters, a Rust canister modified slightly from https://github.com/rocklabs-io/ic-web3/blob/main/examples/example.rs, and a Motoko canister which provides functions for operating the multisig wallet.
 The Motoko canister is loosely based on the "Multi Sig Wallet" Solidity tutorial on https://www.smartcontract.engineer, which I converted from the original Solidity into Motoko.

 As written, the wallet canister operates on the Goerli testnet.
-Note that in its current form the wallet is **not secure** as the private key can be easily replicated.
-This should be thought of as a work in progress, shared for demostation purposes.
+Note that in its current form the wallet might not be secure and may still contain bugs.
+This should be thought of as a work in progress, shared for demonstration purposes.

 For users new to the Internet Computer, a short tutorial on installing the necessary pre-requisites and deploying a canister (which is roughly equivalent to a smart contract on other blockchains) can be found at https://internetcomputer.org/docs/current/tutorials/deploy_sample_app.